The Vertical Logic of Hamiltonian Methods (Part 1): Summary and Conclusions

 We claim that a proper understanding of the mathematical form of special relativity and QM requires little more than to understand the fundamental significance of conserved quantities and Hamiltonian notions.
-Then it becomes evident that the math describes a particle -- but not a {\it point} particle.
+Then it becomes evident that the math does not describe a particle without volume but a set of four related quantities (energy and three momentum components) which are connected in the Dirac theory: They are (linear combinations of) matrix elements.
+One can look at them {\it as if} they would represent a massive point particle.
 The spin indicates motion, but not {\it spatial} motion.
-The Lorentz transformations are canonical transformations in the first place; that they also describe the transformations between ``inertial frames'' is a consequence that pops out as well, but this does not imply that the concept of the inertial frame provides the simplest or logically superior method to derive their form.
+The Lorentz transformations are, in the first place, not space-time coordinate transformations but canonical transformations in spinor space.
+They can also be looked upon {\it as if} they would describe the transformations between ``inertial frames''.
 Many physicists seek for an understanding that goes beyond mere formal derivations, for a visualizable setup to begin with.
-But on the other hand, natural philosophy was always driven by the desire to understand the last principles {\it behind} the visible phenomena.
-However, if these principles are supposed to be found {\it behind} the visible phenomena, then one should not be surprized if they are not suitable for a visualization.
-And, once absorbed, these principles are, in themselves, not ``deep''.
-In order to serve as axioms, they must be (self-) evident. ``Deep'' are the those consequences that were, due to the simplicity of the axioms, initially unexpectable.
+But on the other hand, natural philosophy was always driven by the desire to understand the last principles {\it behind} the apparent phenomena.
+However, if these principles are supposed to be found {\it behind} the apparent phenomena, then it would be odd to expect that they can be obtained directly from the phenomena: It is no surprize that these principles are not suitable for a spatio-temporal visualization.
+But the principles are not ``deep'': In order to serve as axioms, principles must be (self-) evident, which is the opposite of deep. ``Deep'' are those consequences that were, due to the simplicity of the axioms, initially unexpectable.